-Bad Date addresses number and operations standards and the process standard, as established by the National Council of Teachers of Mathematics (NCTM).
+Bad Date addresses Common Core numbers and operations standards and the process standard.

 Bad Date: Understanding and using ratios and proportions to represent quantitative relationships.
 Developing, analyzing, and explaining methods for solving problems involving proportions, such as scaling and finding equivalent ratios.
 Solving problems that arise in mathematics and in other contexts.

 |6.RP||Understand ratio concepts and use ratio reasoning to solve problems.|

 |6.RP.1||Understand the concept of a ratio and use ratio language to describe a ratio relationship between two quantities.|